ashhraaffff/journal-app/README.md

    Used ChatGPT for understanding how to integrate the various libraries and familiarize ourselves with their syntax.

 2. **Android Documentation:**
-   Referred to [Android Documentation](https://developer.android.com/docs) for implementing SharedPreferences and Fragments.
+   Referred to [Android Documentation](https://developer.android.com/docs) for implementing MenuBar action items and Fragments.

 3. **Swaroop Sir's course site:**
    We referred to [Swaroop Sir's website](https://swaroopjoshi.in/courses/mobile-app-dev/09-persistent-data/) in order to understand how Room Databases and Room Libraries work.